SonOfSteveJobs/frontend-project-44/README.md

 # Brain Games

 ### Welcome to the Brain Games.
+This is a set of mini-games for brain development.
 Rules are simple: choose 1 of 5 games, give 3 correct answers in a row and you win.
 Good luck!

 # Installation
 ```